Diabetes in Cats – Signs, Diagnosis and Treatments

 The clinical sign of weight loss despite an increased appetite, is not unique to diabetes, and although the underlying mechanism is different, it is also a common symptom in cats with an overactive thyroid (hyperthyroidism) too.

 Excessive thirst ( Polydipsia ) and excessive urination ( Polyuria )

 There is so much glucose in the blood, that the body has to excrete a lot in the urine, through the kidneys.
 The high concentration of glucose in the urine, causes lots of water to be pulled from the body, into the urine too.
 This causes an increased urine volume and increased water loss from the body.
 The cat feels very thirsty, and is at risk of dehydration, as it’s body tries to combat the loss of water in the urine.

-Although uncommon, when diabetes is not controlled for a long time, the cat can develop nerve damage to the hind limbs.
+Although uncommon, when diabetes left untreated for a long time, the cat may develop nerve damage to the hind limbs.
 It causes the cat to walk on it’s hocks, known as a “plantigrade” stance.
 This can lead to sores developing on the limbs, where they rub on the ground.
 This stance can be corrected if the diabetes is caught early and successfully treated.

 Collapse due to ketoacidosis

 This can quickly lead to death.
 It is a serious, emergency complication of diabetes.
 The body produces ketones, during the process of breaking down fat to produce energy.
 The ketones build up in the blood stream and cause the blood to become very acidic (known as metabolic acidosis).
 The body tries to excrete the excess ketones in the urine, which leads to further dehydration.
 It is a vicious cycle, and this continues until the cat collapses.
 This is a medical emergency, and the cat needs immediate veterinary care.

 What Causes Diabetes in Cats?

 The underlying reason for a cat developing diabetes is a combination of genetics and lifestyle.
 Therefore, diabetes might run in a family line of cats.